Pachamama is the Incan goddess of fertility.

-It’s called Pachamama East, and it’s the offspring of the original Pachamama over in Marylebone, which is one of the restaurant at the tip of the Peruvian food spear that London’s food scene has been wielding so proudly over the last few years.
+It’s called Pachamama East, and it’s the offspring of the original Pachamama over in Marylebone, which is one of the restaurants at the tip of the Peruvian food spear that London’s dining scene has been wielding so proudly over the last few years.

 On the menu, they’re following the original Pachamama format, by dividing the dishes up into Sea, Land, and Soil (the difference between the latter two being what’s on the land and what’s in the soil).
-You can expect the familiar favourites like sea bass ceviche marinaded in the restaurant’s own tiger milk dressing, or some crispy lamb belly with green peppers.
+You can expect the familiar favourites like sea bass ceviche marinaded in the restaurant’s own tiger milk dressing, and plantain with yacón syrup, black olive and feta.

-Helping wash all of this down, there’s that sunken bar we mentioned: the cocktails coming out from behind it include the likes of the Piscoroni (it’s like their version of a Negroni) which blends pisco with red vermouth and Campari; and the Chicama, whose elderflower liqueur, prosecco, and lavender are matched by some Earl Grey-infused Pisco.
+Helping wash all of this down, there’s that sunken bar we mentioned: the cocktails coming out from behind it include the likes of the Banana Negroni; the Carolina (like an almond and rose-laced Margarita) and an Old Fashioned made up with bourbon, bitters, and Coca Cola reduction.

-NOTE: Pachamama East is open now.
+NOTE: Pachamama East is open daily.
 You can book a table and find out more at their website right HERE.